Blackout opens Friday, May 13 and Saturday May 14 8:30- Midnight.

 Fear Factory is located in the heart of Salt Lake City’s industrial district at 666 W. and 800 S.

 A parking lot with a limited number of stalls is open at the haunt for guest use.
-Parking is also available along 800 S. and 700 W. Avoid parking under the nearby overpasses or along existing bike lanes.
-For an extra thrill, park at The Gateway mall and experience our new Zombie Bus that provides transportation to and from the haunt.
+Parking is also available along 700 W. Avoid parking under the nearby overpasses or along existing bike lanes.
+Guest may also park at the Gateway mall and ride the free Zombie Bus to the factory.

 In the late 1800s, in the heart of industrial Salt Lake City, a cement factory known as the Portland Cement Works began its operation.
 In those days, manufacturing was a dangerous activity, requiring the use boiling liquid and heavy machinery powered by the grinding of giant gears.
 In this environment of early industrialism, the margin for error was small.
 Throughout the history of the factory, numerous workers learned this reality too late.